arthurvoloshyn/Portfolio/readme.md

 ## Install
 1. Copy .env.dist as .env
-2. Replace the database connection string in the .env file (Line 8 - 13)
+2. Replace the database connection string in the .env file
 3. php artisan serv